The Closed Range Property and Gaffney's Inequality of the De Rham Complex in Unbounded Domains: Closed Range Results for Cuboids

 \end{theo}

 \begin{proof} Again, the first equivalence is a direct consequence of the closed range theorem.
-If $\db_{Q}=3$, i.e., $Q$ is bounded, the Rellich--Kondrachov selection theorem, i.e., the compactness of the embedding $\H^{1}(Q)\cpt\Lt(Q)$, yields closedness of the range of $R(\na)$.
+In case $\db_{Q}=3$, $Q$ is bounded and the Rellich-Kondrachov selection theorem, i.e., the compactness of the embedding $\H^{1}(Q)\cpt\Lt(Q)$, yields closedness of the range of $R(\na)$.